 A city out of time, or should I say out of Bolivia!
 Its quiet and clean alleys, its almost European modernity in a colonial setting really seduced us!
 A city where it is nice to come and rest for a few days and just enjoy strolling around the streets and eating ice cream!

 Sajama National Park

-Our big big Bolivian crush!
+Our big big Bolivian favorite!
 Postcard landscapes with its snow-covered volcanoes, lagoons and hundreds of llamas that graze peacefully in such a setting!

-This is the place Benoit chose to climb his first 6000m… See our latest article for details!
+This is the place Benoit chose to climb his first 6000m… See the blog post about the ascent for details!